jangcs/crms/README.md

 * (3.4) Setup Google Credential
     * download Google Credential file (contact administrator of your Google Cloud Project)
         * Access permission of credential may be one of reading or writing (writing permission is necessary for full test)
+        * In case of reading permission, crms push command is not allowed (crms list/desc/pull commands are allowed)
     * set GOOGLE_APPLICATION_CREDENTIALS into ~/.bashrc
 ```sh
 export GOOGLE_APPLICATION_CREDENTIALS=”/path/to/<google-cloud-project-credential>.json”